StanTraykov/dumbarb/README.md

 ```
 > python dumbarb.py -co mysession
 ```
 It is possible to override the stored session file with a different configuration.
 To do this, use the ``-f/--force`` switch and specify a configuration file (or files).
-The session file will be overwritten with the new configuration.
+The session file will be overwritten with the new configuration and it will be used for all future games (possibly resulting testing inconsistency).
 For example:
 ```
 > python dumbarb.py -fco mysession modified_config.txt
 ```